DLocal deal opens door for global sellers on Amazon.com Brazil marketplace

 Brazil is the largest e-commerce market in Latin America based on user numbers.
 The U.S. International Trade Administration reported that close to 30 percent of the country’s population made at least one virtual purchase in 2019.

-Golffed did not say whether dLocal was also seeking to collaborate with Amazon’s main competitors in Brazil, including top e-commerce sites Mercadolibre (MELI.O), Cnova (CNV.PA) and B2W.
+Golffed did not say whether dLocal was also seeking to collaborate with Amazon’s main competitors in Brazil, including top e-commerce sites Mercadolibre, Cnova and B2W.

 Our Standards: The Thomson Reuters Trust Principles.